 It's really an oddity when some older Chinese never knew that Buddhism came from India.
 Some people have even mistaken the Laughing Buddha for Siddharta Gautama.
 It might have even shocked some Chinese Buddhists when they were told that Buddha was an INDIAN man.
 Now, another character often represented as Chinese is actually also too obviously INDIAN.
 That's the goddess Guan Yin whose full name and title is Guan Shi Yin Pusa.
 The name means "She who hears the cries the cries of the world."
-The name Avalokitesvara means "one who looks from above".
+Avalokitesvara means "one who looks from above".
 Another Sanskrit name is Gayatri meaning "she who hears the cries of the world".

 Guan Yin in the Hindu context